jbrockopp/docs/content/administration/server/kubernetes/_index.md

 > GitHub Enterprise helps you work seamlessly across your organization on a platform designed for collaboration.
 Embrace innersource, iterate faster, and ship more frequently using best practices from open source teams.

-Please refer to [our GitHub Enterprise deployment guide](/docs/administration/server/kubernetes/github_enterprise/) to get started.
+Please refer to [our GitHub Enterprise guide](/docs/administration/server/kubernetes/github_enterprise/) to get started.